 Although it has a modest permanent population, Naxos’ beauty makes it a popular place for tourists.
-Its a big island and there are a lot great things to do on Naxos.
+Its a big island, there’s some fantastic accommodation and there are a lot of great things to do on Naxos.

 In fact, Agios Prokopios is often called one of the most beautiful beaches on all of the Greek Islands, with its swathes of soft sand and glistening clear water.